jppgibbs/Aegis/README.md

 This was implemented as a simpler method to the manual extraction, if the user is on the same network they can enter the account username and password along with the IP address of the domain controller to automatically extract the files in a hashed format, ready to crack.

-#### Reporting including text output and a wordcloud of frequently used passwords
+#### Reports including text output and a wordcloud of frequently used passwords

 This is implemented as two buttons: